 Requirements (After Acceptance into the Program)

-1) Return acceptance postcard within two (2) weeks of notification.
+1) Return acceptance form within two (2) weeks of notification;

-2) A physical examination and immunizations (due by assigned date).
+2) Proof of a physical examination and immunizations (due by assigned date);

 5) Satisfactory background check.